Winnipeg Internet Providers

 • Check the new provider with your exact address, not just your neighbourhood.

-• Compare the regular monthly price after any promo, not only the first-year price.
+• Compare the regular monthly price after any promotion, not only the first year price.

-• Ask about modem/router rental, deposits, shipping, installation, and return rules.
+• Ask about modem and router rental, deposits, shipping, installation, and return rules.

 • Book the new install before cancelling your old service.